 This service allows city staff to work hand-in-hand with property owners to develop a specific plan to lessen the risk of wildfire and comply with environmental guidelines.
-Full implementation of the program was accomplished in January of 2009 to allow for increased staffing needed to deliver this new program.

 The program's purpose is to save homes during wildfires by reducing flammable vegetation around structures by creating what is often referred to as "defensible space."
 The creation of defensible space is an important part of the city's comprehensive strategy to lessen the devastating impacts of wildfire.
 Reducing highly flammable vegetation will shorten the flame length and reduce the speed and intensity of a wildfire.
 It will also enhance firefighter safety and reduce the risk of burning embers penetrating structures.

 The program is conducted citywide, and includes city, state, special district, utility, and privately-owned land where structures are within 100 feet of highly flammable chaparral.

 Therefore, the focus is on areas where chaparral is found near structures and would typically include the very high fire hazard areas (PDF), and exclude the center portion of the city or more developed areas of the city.
 Streambeds, banks, and vernal pools are areas excluded from this program.